Spaceman (Babylon Zoo song): Commercial performance

 The single charted at number one on the UK Singles Chart, registering first-week sales of 383,000.
 It became the fastest-selling debut single in British pop music history, and the best-selling single in the United Kingdom in over thirty years, since the Beatles' "Can't Buy Me Love".
 "Spaceman" became a number one chart hit in 23 countries.
 As of June 2013, "Spaceman" was the 79th best-selling single in the history of the United Kingdom, selling 1.15 million copies.

 Music video

-Following the release of the single a music video was produced, directed by Mark Neale.
+Following the release of the single a music video was produced, directed by British director Mark Neale.
 It features a black-and-white prologue with Jas Mann as a night driver who has a close encounter with aliens appearing from fog on the road, with the vocals sped up.
 When the vocals decelerate and return to normal pitch, the video alternates between the band playing in an underground place full of young people dancing with the band playing alone in a blue-colored desert landscape, with Mann singing to camera.
 Finally the vocals are sped up again, during a black-and-white epilogue that returns to the prologue's scene, where aliens go missing in the fog but one of them turns in front of the camera pointing to the night sky, showing that he's the night driver, turned into another alien.